GianmarcoAndreana/GianmarcoAndreana.github.io/content/publication/andreana-2022-ageneral/index.md

 ---
-title: "A General and Simplified Methodology to Define Airport Noise-Influenced Zones and a Measurement of Related Social Costs"
+title: "Airport noise assessment and mitigation: A simple and flexible methodology"
 authors:
 - admin
 - Mattia Grampella